twbs/mq4-hover-shim/README.md

 ## Browser compatibility

 The following is a summary of the results of testing the library in various browsers.
+[Try out the Live Testcase](http://jsfiddle.net/cvrhulu/5vszkpmg/).

 Legend:
 * True positive - Browser supports real hovering, and mq4-hover-hover-shim reports that it supports real hovering